 We want to remind you that Athens by Locals is reader-supported.
 By booking tours, hotels, tickets, and other travel services through the links on our website, you can help us continue providing valuable content and information.
 Note that we receive a small commission only if you make a booking using our links at the time of your visit.
 So, if you're not quite ready to book yet, you can save this post and the links and return to make your booking when the time is right.
 We genuinely appreciate your support and are thrilled to have you in our travel community.
 Please don't hesitate to reach out if you have any questions or need assistance.
 Happy travels!

-Passing by the upper part of Syntagma Square in front of the Greek Parliament House in central Athens, you are most certainly going to notice small crowds waiting patiently while having their cameras at the ready no matter the time of year.
+Passing by the upper part of Syntagma Square in front of the Greek Parliament House in central Athens, you will most certainly notice small crowds waiting patiently while having their cameras ready no matter the time of year.

 Take this chance to join them and witness the famous Evzones and the Changing of the Guard that takes place every hour.
 If you’re wondering what this is all about, keep reading to find out why this is a must-experience for your visit to Athens.